MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorpickerctrl-class.md

 ### Parameters

-*w*<br/>
+`w`\
 [in] The width of the luminance bar measured in pixels.

 ### Remarks

 Use this method to resize the luminance bar, which is on the **Custom** tab of the color picker control.
-The *w* parameter specifies the new width of the luminance bar.
+The `w` parameter specifies the new width of the luminance bar.
 The width value is ignored if it exceeds three-fourths of the client area width.

-## <a name="setoriginalcolor"></a> CMFCColorPickerCtrl::SetOriginalColor
+## <a name="setoriginalcolor"></a> `CMFCColorPickerCtrl::SetOriginalColor`

 Sets the initial selected color.